 4. The only free thing in all of Disney World

 I’m still kind of flabbergasted by this because they could charge a crapload, but for some reason Jedi Training at Hollywood Studios is FREE and AWESOME.
-They even lend your kiddo a hooded Jedi robe (with a free souvenir: head lice!!).
+They even lend your kiddo a hooded Jedi robe (with a free souvenir: head lice!!
+Kidding!).
 You just have to get there early to sign up (and if you read my post on how to get on the Rise of the Resistance ride, you’ll be there in time to get Jedi Training too).
 May the force be with you.

 5. Ample Hills Creamery

-Holy crap, you guys.
+Holy smokes, you guys.
 So this time we stayed at the Boardwalk Inn (I HIGHLY recommend it!!) and right downstairs on the boardwalk there is an ice cream place that sells FLIGHTS OF ICE CREAM (in all caps because that’s how excited I was).
 And the flavors are to diiiiiiie for, so picking six isn’t even easy.
 My two favorites were Chocolate Milk and Cookies and The Munchies (Pretzel-infused Ice Cream with a mix of Crackers, Potato Chips, Pretzels and Crushed Chocolate Candy).
 And my other two favorites were Ooey Gooey Butter Cake and Snap, Mallow, Pop.
 And my other two favorites were every other flavor they had except for the sorbet because as much as I like sorbet, who the heck would order sorbet with all those deeelicious flavors to pick from?